brandonavant/wsl2-docker/README.md

 sudo service docker status
 ```

 > NOTE: I noticed that if you run both `start` and `status` commands in quick succession (e.g. by using the `&&` operator), you might get a false positive showing that the status is running when it's not.
-If you runn the commands using the `&&` operator, follow up by checking the status once again.
+If you run the commands using the `&&` operator, follow up by checking the status once again.

 There is a good chance that you will receive a status indicating that Docker is _not_ running -- i.e. you might see this status: